vsg-dev/vsgTutorial/2_Foundations/Serialization.md

 The core scnee graph classes found VulkanSceneGraph library have methods to create them automatically assigned to the vsg::ObjectFactory, and the native VSG loaders internally use the ObjectFactory to create all the required objects so for native .vsgt and .vsgb files one doesn't need to concern yourself with the ObjectFactoryh - it's simply something used internally when loading files.

 For cases where applications extend the scene graph objects like with the above native::Animal example user have to register their class with the ObjectFactory so that loaders can create an instance of it for each object of that type that the loader needs to create and read into.
 The ObjectFactory.h header provides the [vsg::RegisterWithObjectFactoryProxy](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/ObjectFactory.h#L54)) template helper class to make this task straight forward.
-The above example just needs the declare an instance the proxy object as a static object and during intialization of the application the required creation method will be automatically registered with the vsg::ObjectFactory singleton.
+The above example just needs the declare an instance the proxy object as a static object and during initialization of the application the required creation method will be automatically registered with the vsg::ObjectFactory singleton.

 ~~~ cpp
 vsg::RegisterWithObjectFactoryProxy<nature::Animal> s_Register_Animal;